 Salar de Uyuni Facts

-- Most notably, the term of Salar de Uyuni serves as the name for a truly mind-blowing location.
-In point of fact, this marvel of Nature easily ranks as the largest known salt flat on earth.
-But that isn’t all, since it also formed in an unbelievably remote and difficult to reach location.
+- The term of Salar de Uyuni serves as the name for a mind-blowing location.
+In fact, this marvel of Nature easily ranks as the largest salt flat on earth.
+But that isn’t all.
+It also formed in an unbelievably remote and difficult to reach location.

-- Furthermore, the entire astounding location remains exceedingly smooth and flat throughout the entirety of the enormous expanse.
-Because of this, an incredible fact holds true.
+- The entire location remains exceedingly smooth and flat throughout the entirety of the enormous expanse.
+Because of this, an incredible situation exists.
 The site is often actually used as a means of calibrating the altimeters aboard various satellites.

-- In addition, a highly remarkable, and almost unbelievable, transformation occurs after a period of rain.
+- A highly remarkable transformation occurs after a period of rain.
 This results in the deposition of an extremely thin and nearly perfectly calm layer of water.
-That transforms the site into what serves as the largest mirror on earth.
+That deposition transforms the site into what serves as the largest mirror on earth.

-- Finally, in addition to the admittedly vast salt reserves to be found there, this wonder also holds another valuable resource.
-That’s because Salar de Uyuni holds roughly 40% of the known reserves of lithium in the entire world.
+- Along with the vast salt reserves to be found there, this wonder also holds another valuable resource.
+To be precise, Salar de Uyuni holds roughly 40% of the known reserves of lithium in the entire world.
 This makes the desolate site of immense value.

 Salar de Uyuni Physical Description